 - There is still significant cultural heritage present in Congo and Rwanda, and these countries wish to pursue a collaboration in reinforcing their capacities.
 The RMCA shall continue to invest in capacity-building for African museums in the areas of collection management and restoration, storage, digitisation of inventories and archives, and public-oriented activities.
-The RMCA has close partnerships with the Institut des musées nationaux du Congo (IMNC), the Institute of National Museums of Rwanda (INMR), and the Musée des civilisations noires (MCN) in Dakar, Senegal.
+The RMCA has close partnerships with the Institut des musées nationaux du Congo (IMNC), the Rwanda Cultural Heritage Academy (formerly National Museums of Rwanda), and the Musée des civilisations noires (MCN) in Dakar, Senegal.
 With these museums, the RMCA has a vast five-year collaboration programme for collection management and restoration, educational and public-oriented activities, the digitisation of inventories and archives, and joint and travelling exhibitions.

 - To allow faster and easier access to its collections, the RMCA will step up its efforts to digitise the archives, photos, and films in its possession so that these can be made available online, and digital copies thereof can be transferred to the relevant countries.
 A pilot project is ongoing with Rwanda.
 A travelling exhibition on speakers of Bantu languages is in preparation with the MCN and the CICIBA (Gabon).

 - The RMCA will advise the relevant minister on the possibility of returning physical objects, provided there is a formal petition from a recognised authority and following a detailed investigation on the manner in which the requested objects were acquired.
-Special attention shall be given to objects with significant symbolic value for the countries in question.
+Objects of great symbolic value to the countries concerned, as well as those acquired through violence or plunder, will be considered a priority.
 To establish these priorities, the RMCA shall be open to contributions and questions from the diaspora, African academics, and local communities in the relevant countries.
 In the event of a formal and pertinent request for restitution, the director-general of the RMCA shall form a working group composed of internal and external scientific experts of the relevant collection, representatives of the RMCA scientific and public-oriented services, as well as relevant representatives from Africa and the African diaspora in Belgium.
 This working group shall then advise the federal minister for Science Policy on the specific question.

 DISCLAIMER: The English version is a translation of the original in Dutch for information purposes only.
 In case of a discrepancy, the Dutch original shall prevail.